robier/dokman/docs/environments.md

 Simple environment allows you to simply define list of `YAML` files that will be used in specific environment.
 Use simple environment when you don't need:
-- to change any global variables
+- change any global variables
 - events
+- environment specific docker-compose override yml file

 While complex environment allows you to change variables or use any of **dokman** events.

 **Note:** You can also have developer specific `.env` file per environment that is not part of git.

+**Note:** You can also have developer specific `override.yml` file per environment that is not part of git.

 Configuration file syntax is the same, but only the naming is different.
 In simple